Chapter 2 DaSEH Infrastructure

 - Directly download individual files by searching through our data directory on GitHub, clicking on a data file and the clicking the download raw file button.

-Information about the which modules the data is used in and information about the data sources can be found here: https://daseh.org/data.html.
+Information about the which modules certain data are used in, as well as information about the data sources, can be found here.
 This page also includes other relevant datasets which can be used to develop or adapt course materials, such as for homework assignments, extra practice, or projects.

 If you are interested in creating a similar website from our course materials or you want to take our lecture slides and adapt them, you can do either of the following: